bradleyjay/datadog_test/datadog/answers.md

 ![A Data Dog](images/ADataDog.jpg)

 As you can clearly see, here we have a prime example of Datadog.
 I can't wait to work with your product more.
-With image embedding out of the way, I'll set up the enviornment for the Coding Challenge.
+With image embedding out of the way, I'll set up the enviornment for the **Coding Challenge.**

-Note: From here on out, directions directly from the challenge are placed in italics in a block.

 # Prerequisites - Setup the Environment

 *You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:*
   - *You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 Here are instructions for setting up a Vagrant Ubuntu VM.
 We strongly recommend using minimum v.
 16.04 to avoid dependency issues.*